Supplies needed prior to the bath:

 Squeeze bottles with the little pull-up top.
 Usually available from a beauty supply store.
 You will need at least two.

-- Eyewash solution (after bath to remove irritation, from shampoo & water.
+• Eyewash Solution, (after bath to prevent irritation, from shampoo & water).

-- Shampoo, a quality cosmetic dog shampoo, dogs do have different PH, you wouldn’t use dog shampoo.
-There are several high-quality brands specially formulated for grooming.
-Most must be diluted.
+• Shampoo, a quality cosmetic dog shampoo.
+There are several high-quality brands specially formulated for grooming. *Please note that most must be diluted.

 What kind of shampoo?
-The stores are stocked with all kinds but how do you know which is best?
-This is strictly opinion but I found that a lot of over the counter shampoos didn’t produce the results I like.
-Now, I invest in quality shampoos, some formulated for simple bathing and others for show grooming, worth every cent!
+The stores are stocked with all kinds, but how do you know which is best?
+I found that a lot of over the counter shampoos didn’t produce the results I was looking for.
+Instead, I invest in quality shampoos, some formulated for simple bathing and others for show grooming, worth every cent!

-Prepare your shampoo: preparing your shampoo.
-Many are formulated to be diluted with water.
-Fill two squeeze bottles first with warm water, add your shampoo to bottle one and conditioner to bottle two, close and shake.
+Many shampoos are formulated to be diluted with water.
+Fill two squeeze bottles, first, with warm water.
+Add your shampoo to bottle one and conditioner to bottle two.
+Close and shake!

 Bathing: